Skip to content

 • Avoid double effort

-Delivery Model and People
+Delivery model and people

 Cleaning up your data, especially removing duplicates from the system can be a lengthy process, hence it is important to have a governance and support model in place.
 Removing duplicates is a collaborative effort and involves various stakeholders, from regional teams to the central master data team.
 Make sure everyone is on-board and understands the project structure, decision-making process, and communication procedures.